Amazon Consultant

 • Don’t fill these fields with false or misleading information

 • No common misspellings should be smuggled in.
-Spelling variations are allowed (example: color, color)
+Spelling variations are allowed (for example color, color)

 Step 7: A+ Content